icecaps-summit/SLEIGH-documentation/data-summaries.md

 | fog_detection | time | time' | sum | 1 | The number of recorded profiles within which fog was detected |
 | time | time | time' | count | 1 | The number of recorded profiles per 15-minute window.
 A proxy for instrument uptime |
 : {.striped .bordered}

+**Note**, to produce `time_count`, the `fog_detection` variable is resampled and then counted.
+This should be completely identical, and is done simply to appease the whims of xarray.